shoaibsufi/2014-01-14-manchester/shell/README.md

     wc all_data

 Since this file is a concatenation of the smaller files.
-Sure, this works, but I had to create the `all_data` file to do this.
-Thus, I have wasted a precious 7062 bytes of hard disk space.
+Yes, this works, but I had to create the `all_data` file to do this.
+Thus, I have wasted a precious 10445 bytes of hard disk space.
 We can do this *without* creating a temporary file, but first I have to show you two more commands: `head` and `tail`.
 These commands print the first few, or last few, lines of a file, respectively.
 Try them out on